jazzband/Watson/README.md

 ### edit

 Edit a frame.
 You can get the id of a frame with the `watson log` command.
+If no id is given, defaults to the last recorded frame.

 The `$EDITOR` environment variable is used to detect your editor.